preston176/AI-Gen/README.md

 3. **Set Up Environment Variables:**
 - Obtain an API key from OpenAI and set it in your environment variables.
-- Refer to the `.env.example` file for the required variables.
+- Refer to [OpenAI](https://platform.openai.com/api-keys) docs on procedure on how to get an API key.
+- Create a `.env` and include your API key with the same format as `.env.example`

 4. **Run the Application:**
-npm run dev
+`npm run dev` or `npm start`

 ## Usage

 1. **Image Generation:**
 - Navigate to the image generation feature in the application.
+- Click on `Get Started`
 - Enter a description of the image you want to generate.
-- Click the "Generate" button to create the image using AI.
+- Click the `Generate` button to create the image using AI.
-- To save the generated image, click "Download"
+- To save the generated image, click `Download`

 ## Contributing